Translation studies: Translation history

 Translation history concerns the history of translators as a professional and social group, as well as the history of translations as indicators of the way cultures develop, interact and may die.
 Some principles for translation history have been proposed by Lieven D'hulst and Pym.
 Major projects in translation history have included the Oxford History of Literary Translation in English and Histoire des traductions en langue française.

 Historical anthologies of translation theories have been compiled by Robinson (2002) for Western theories up to Nietzsche; by D'hulst (1990) for French theories, 1748–1847; by Santoyo (1987) for the Spanish tradition; by Edward Balcerzan (1977) for the Polish experience, 1440–1974; and by Cheung (2006) for Chinese.

 Sociologies of translation

 The sociology of translation includes the study of who translators are, what their forms of work are (workplace studies) and what data on translations can say about the movements of ideas between languages.
+Languages themselves can therefore be understood as actors in the transfer of translations.
+Sociology of translation is therefore related to Bourdieu's field theory, in which symbolic capital is transferred between actors.
+As Bachleitner and Wolf argue, the position of authors and translator in their respective fields based on their accumulated capital, significantly influences the literary transfer and circulation of translations.
+Hence, sociology of translation asks the following questions:Eine Kernfrage der Übersetzungssoziologie lautet also: Welche AkteurInnen und welche Milieus der Zielkultur nehmen sich der übersetzerischen Vermittlung eines bestimmten Texts an? [...]
+Welche (sozioästhetischen, ideologischen) Interessen werden dadurch bedient?